OKX Friends Issue 02 | Conversation with Independent Researcher Chen Jian: Experience Sharing and Industry Insights from a Cross-Industry Tech Expert

 Mercy: Ecosystems like Solana, Ton, and Base are still receiving a lot of attention.
 In your judgment, what opportunities exist within these ecosystems?

-Chen Jian: Let me elaborate on this, starting with the Ton ecosystem that everyone is concerned about.
+Chen Jian: Let me elaborate on this.
+First, regarding the Ton ecosystem.

-Next is the Base ecosystem.
+Next, regarding the Base ecosystem.
 The main issue with Base is that, although the trading volume is high, the leading projects are still Ethereum-native projects like Curve, Aave, and Uniswap.
-This feels more like a migration of old projects rather than the emergence of new ones.
+This feels more like a migration of old projects rather than the rise of new ones.
 Logically, the Base ecosystem should not be thriving because it has not issued tokens and has not provided expectations for token issuance.
-Yet, it can generate such high trading volume and TVL, which is quite unusual.
+Yet, it can generate such high trading volume and TVL, which is quite abnormal.
 This may indicate that there are powerful backers or "conspiracy groups" driving it.
 If you can integrate into the Base ecosystem, there may be good opportunities.
 However, if you rashly enter just because of the high trading volume on Base, you might fall into a trap.

-Lastly, regarding the Solana ecosystem.
-Although I mainly participate in the Ethereum ecosystem, I do not reject trading in the secondary market of Solana.
+Finally, regarding the Solana ecosystem.
+Although I primarily participate in the Ethereum ecosystem, I do not reject trading in the secondary market of Solana.
 Last September, when Solana was priced at $18, I wrote an article analyzing why I chose to buy in.
 However, from the perspective of the primary market, the opportunities to participate in the Solana ecosystem may have diminished.
-We can see that many new projects have emerged in the Solana ecosystem recently, but almost all the founders have a Solana background, which means the ecosystem has formed a relatively closed loop, making it difficult for purely external entrepreneurs or investors to intervene.
+We can see that new projects emerging in the Solana ecosystem recently almost all have founders with Solana backgrounds, indicating that the ecosystem has formed a relatively closed loop, making it difficult for purely external entrepreneurs or investors to intervene.

 3. Discussing OKX's Product Experience and Suggestions

-Mercy: The Web3 industry has been eagerly anticipating the next big explosion.
+Mercy: The Web3 industry has been eagerly anticipating the next major explosion.
 From your perspective as an independent researcher, what role will OKX play in this process?

-Chen Jian: First, I want to state that this is definitely not flattery because this is OKX's occasion.
+Chen Jian: First of all, I want to clarify that I am not saying good things just because this is an OKX event.
 I genuinely believe that OKX is a very solid exchange.
 Through my interactions with OKX employees, I deeply feel their love for the company, which stems from their belief that they are making substantial contributions to the industry.

-As far as I know, OKX has invested a lot of manpower to refine this wallet product, and currently, this wallet is non-profit, meaning that users will not be charged extra for interactions on it.
-This determination and courage are admirable.
-Additionally, the OKX wallet is also providing technical solutions to other exchanges, marking OKX's leading position in the transformation from "exchange to wallet" and "Web2 to Web3."
+As far as I know, OKX has invested a lot of human resources to refine this wallet product, and currently, this wallet is non-profit, meaning that users will not be charged extra for interactions on it.
+This determination and courage are commendable.
+Additionally, the OKX wallet is also providing technical solutions to other exchanges, marking OKX as a leader in the transformation from "exchange to wallet" and "Web2 to Web3."

-Of course, returning to the exchange itself, we also hope that OKX can continue to strengthen its core business in trading depth, new coin listings, and mining activities.
+Of course, returning to the exchange itself, we also hope that OKX can continue to strengthen its core businesses such as trading depth, new coin listings, and mining activities.
 But in terms of product strength, OKX is undoubtedly very competitive.

 Regarding how to attract new users, I believe there are two levels: one is to enable users to hold assets on-chain, and the other is to facilitate user interactions and trading on the exchange.
 OKX has opportunities in both areas.
-Especially in terms of scenario-based applications, if a project similar to STEPN emerges that can attract new users while generating trading, OKX's previous investments and product accumulation will have the chance to capture this wave of traffic.
+Especially in terms of scenario-based applications, if projects similar to STEPN emerge that can both attract new users and drive trading, OKX's previous investments and product accumulation will have the chance to capture this wave of traffic.

 Mercy: Do you have any suggestions for OKX's future technological development or product experience?

-Chen Jian: OKX's products, especially the Web3 wallet, have been done quite well, and the user experience is very smooth.
+Chen Jian: OKX's products, especially the Web3 wallet, have been done quite well, with a very smooth user experience.

-However, for the exchange itself, I hope OKX can continue to strengthen its core business in trading depth, new coin listings, and mining activities to enhance its competitiveness.
+However, regarding the exchange itself, I hope OKX can continue to strengthen its core business competitiveness in trading depth, new coin listings, and mining activities.

-Overall, if OKX can enable users to directly use funds in the exchange for daily consumption, rather than just treating the exchange as a tool for market observation, it would be a very promising development direction.
+In summary, if OKX can enable users to directly use funds in the exchange for daily consumption, rather than merely being a tool for market observation, it would be a very promising development direction.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.